matn7/CS-Notes/src/main/java/design_patterns/BEHAVIORAL-DESIGN-PATTERN.md

 ## State Pattern

 - Objects for state pattern.
-This pattern is used to encapsulate varying behavior for the same object based on its initial state.
+This pattern is used to encapsulate varying behavior for the same object based on its initial state
-- This can be a cleaner way for an object to change its behavior at runtime without restoring large monolithic conditional statements and thus improve maintainability.
+- This can be a cleaner way for an object to change its behavior at runtime without restoring large monolithic conditional statements and thus improve maintainability
 - Class needs to implement methods `play()`, `pause()`, `getVolume()`, ...
     - Put all of these methods in interface MediaPlayerState